 Some refrigerator issues indicate the need for repair.
 But if your fridge is nearing the end of its lifespan, it may be more cost-efficient to replace it altogether.

-Watch out for the following warning signs that indicate your fridge may need major repairs or a replacement:
+Watch for these warning signs that your fridge may need major repairs or replacement:

 1. You’re hearing weird noises.